1Password/scim-examples/digitalocean-app-platform/README.md

 Before you deploy the SCIM bridge using App Platform, a redis database must be created first.
 There are two options for setting up a redis database: creating a Droplet in DigitalOcean and installing redis onto it or using DigitalOcean's Managed redis database solution.

 #### To create a Droplet:
+**Note: If you are extremely comfortable with setting up redis and securing it, you are welcome to use this method.
+We do no provide instructions for securing it because the SCIM bridge app will not have a consisten IP address**

 * Under ```Manage``` in the left-hand navigation menu, select ```Droplet``` or select the ```Create``` dropdown menu in the top right corner of your DigitalOcean tenant and select ```Droplet```.
 * Choose an image for your container.